ashvion/plutort/README.md

 -Secure environment variable management (see .gitignore)

 **Tech Stack**

-Vite
+-Vite

-TypeScript
+-TypeScript

-React
+-React

-shadcn-ui
+-shadcn-ui

-Tailwind CSS
+-Tailwind CSS

-Supabase (for serverless functions and backend)
+-Supabase (for serverless functions and backend)

-Deployment: Vercel
+-Deployment: Vercel

 **Getting Started**

-Clone the repository
+-Clone the repository

-Install dependencies: npm install
+-Install dependencies: npm install

-Create a .env file (see .env.example if available)
+-Create a .env file (see .env.example if available)

-Run locally: npm run dev
+-Run locally: npm run dev

-Security
+**Security**

-Sensitive files like .env are excluded from version control.
+-Sensitive files like .env are excluded from version control.

-Do not share your API keys or secrets publicly.
+-Do not share your API keys or secrets publicly.